NickElseySpelloC/PowerControllerViewer/README.md

 Go to http://192.168.1.20:8000/home to view the web page.
 You should see something like this:
 ![No State Data Available](images/no_state_data.png)

-Now go edit the _PowerControllerConfig.yaml_ config file for the AmberPowerController app.
-In the _DeviceType_ section, enter the details of this web app:
+Now go edit the _config.yaml_ config file for the AmberPowerController or LightingControl app.
+In the _Website_ section, enter the details of this web app:
 ```
   WebsiteBaseURL: http://192.168.1.20:8000
   WebsiteAccessKey: <Optional access key>